forestryio/forestry.io/hugo/content/docs/git-sync/gitlab.md

 ![](/uploads/2018/04/add-site-flow-choose-repo-not-github.png)

 Once authorized, you will be redirected back to Forestry to choose the repository you wish to import.
-Use [manual setup](/docs/git-sync/manual-setup/) if you need to access private repositories.
+Use [manual setup](/docs/git-sync/manual-setup/) if you need to access **private repositories**.

 From the dropdown, choose your repository and the branch you would like to import, and then press "Next".

 ![](/uploads/2018/04/add-site-flow-config-file.png)

 If Forestry can't locate your site's config file inside of the root of your project, you'll be prompted to provide the directory it is located in.

-When you're done just click on "Import Site" and let us get your site ready.
+When you're done click on "Import Site" and let us get your site ready.

 To invite collaborators to edit content on your project, see [user roles](/docs/settings/collaborators/).